opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 **Step 2:**	Enter the following information.
   - Project Name
+  - Team - Once you select a team, you can choose the type of project
   - Type of project (For example: Publish, Subscribe)
   - Project Duration
   - Description